LAX - YUL

 • Which airline alliances offer flights from Los Angeles to Montreal?

-Star Alliance is the only airline alliance operating flights between Los Angeles and Montreal.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between Los Angeles and Montreal, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Los Angeles to Montreal?